 These practical workhorse products use standard rack mount sizes to integrate easily with other types of products used in CI.
 Specialized features like thermostatically controlled fans air, rack mount adaptors, detachable power cords and Phoenix style speaker connectors make for easy installation and assure a lifetime of reliability even under severe operating conditions.
 Each design meets the requirements of custom integrators around the world, bringing them a whole-home audio solution that brings your music together with the most advanced smart home devices.

-Performance is the cornerstone of our product development philosophy.
 From start to finish, our decisions on which design, features, and components make it into a new product are based on whether they enhance true-to-source sound performance.
 If no appreciable improvement is there, we go back to the drawing board.
 We are so adamant in our philosophy that we have been known to delay the release of new products until we achieve what we believe is a winning formula.

-At NAD, we define value in terms of performance and price.
-The reason is that sound and music can evoke profound emotions and bring great enjoyment and enrichment to our lives.
+Sound and music can evoke profound emotions and bring great enjoyment and enrichment to our lives.
 We strongly believe that these are fundamental human experiences that should be appreciated by and accessible to as many people as possible.

 While there is nothing simple about our technologies, everything else about our products remains minimal, uncluttered, and intuitive.
 This gives our customers and us the ability to focus on what really matters – bringing to life the sounds and the music of our lives.